verge-io/docs/docs/kb/posts/uefi-tweaks-for-imported-vms.md

 ### Solution 2

-1. From a fresh import of the VM (before trying to power it up inside VergeIO), edit the VM in Verge and enable the UEFI boot option.
+1. From a fresh import of the VM (before trying to power it up inside VeregOS), edit the VM in Verge and enable the UEFI boot option.
 1. Power on the VM
 1. Hit ESC within 5 seconds to get into the VM BIOS (you can edit the VM settings in Verge to increase the boot timer if necessary)
 1. Enter the BIOS and navigate to Boot Manager options (varies by bios)